-- 1. Cash equivalents will be maintained to manage cashflow of the Fund or as a transition asset. - 2.
+- I. Cash will be maintained to manage cash flow of the Fund or as a transition asset. - 2.
 Bank certificates of deposit will only be used if market returns are favorable.
-They will be used as a substitute for the Treasury and Agency portion of the portfolio. - Under normal market conditions the structure of the portfolio will be within these limits, however the portfolio manager may diverge from the above suggestions due to abnormal market conditions.
+They will be used as a substitute for the Treasury and Agency portion of the portfolio. - 3.
+Under normal market conditions the structure of the portfolio will be within these limits; however the portfolio manager may diverge from the above suggestions due to abnormal market conditions.